Introduction to Parallel Trade Permits for Pesticides for 'Own-Use'

 The fees and processing times for dealing with own-use applications are different to those applying to commercial applications.

-The processing time excludes the time it takes for CRD to obtain the formulation details from the registration authority of the exporting country in order to verify whether formulations are materially the same.
+The processing time excludes the time it takes for HSE to obtain the formulation details from the registration authority of the exporting country in order to verify whether formulations are materially the same.

 Verification is undertaken after acceptance of the application; if it shows that the products are not identical then the application will be refused.